codepath/android_guides/Shared-Element-Activity-Transition.md

 }
 ```

 Note that we need use methods on the exiting fragment such as `setSharedElementReturnTransition` and `setExitTransition`.
 On the entering fragment, we call `setSharedElementEnterTransition` and `setEnterTransition`.
 Finally we need to find the instance of the shared element and then call `addSharedElement(view, transitionName)` as part of building the `FragmentTransaction`.
+See [this stackoverflow post](http://stackoverflow.com/questions/26561579/how-to-start-shared-element-transition-using-fragments/27173907#27173907) for more details.

 ## References